 A Brief History of the Marque

-The company was formed in Turin by the brothers Emilio and Giovanni Ladetto together with famed designer Angelo Blatto.
+The company was formed by the brothers Emilio and Giovanni Ladetto together with famed designer Angelo Blatto.

 In addition to designing machines for other companies they produced motorcycles using engines in the 125-250cc range, both two-stroke and four-stroke.

 Their two-stroke engines of 1926 were of unit-constuction 125cc with two speeds and no clutch.